HirtNelson/Writeups-CTF/toolsRus.md

 > **Note:** The session was obtained with **root** privileges directly, as the Tomcat service was misconfigured to run with high permissions.

 ---

-## Lessons Learned
-- **Isolate Administrative Interfaces:** Management consoles like Tomcat Manager should be bound to `localhost` or restricted via strict firewall rules.
-- **Harden Service Accounts:** Services (like Tomcat) should run under dedicated, low-privilege service accounts (e.g., `tomcat`) to prevent immediate system-wide compromise.
-- **Credential Hygiene:** Avoid using common words or dictionary-based passwords, especially on administrative interfaces.

----
-*Written by Nelson Hirt*